basvdijk/firefox-extension-image-manipulation/README.md

 # Firefox image manipulation extension

-**This add-on injects JavaScript into web pages.
-The `addons.mozilla.org` domain disallows this operation, so this add-on will not work properly when it's run on pages in the `addons.mozilla.org` domain.**
+**This Firefox extension scales, rotates and flips images from the context-menu**

+## Background
 I wanted to know what it took to develop a Firefox extension which could manipulate images.
 This repo is the result.
 I was quite surprised how well Mozilla [documented](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) the development process.
 Another great help is their [repo](https://github.com/mdn/webextensions-examples) full with [example code](https://github.com/mdn/webextensions-examples).

 In two hours I had the image flipping working.
-The hardest part was to figure out how to get access to the image so I could manipulate it.
-At the bottom of this readme you'll find the links I used for developing this extension.
+The hardest part was to figure out how to get access to the image DOM-object so I could manipulate it.
+At the bottom of this readme you'll find the links I used when developing this extension.

 ## Features